 AS 4801 and OHSAS 18001 are management systems that provide organisational occupational health and safety guidelines.
 Each framework allows for the assessment of an organisations compliance with OH&S standards and, when satisfied, results in certification.
 AS 4801 is used by organisations operating purely in Australia and New Zealand, whereas OHSAS 18001 can be implemented on a global scale.

-The changes made when moving from AS 4801/OHSAS 18001 to the ISO 45001 standard support a company-wide, proactive approach to OH&S that encourages a shared culture of safety between all levels of an organisation.
+The changes made when moving from AS 4801/OHSAS 18001 to ISO 45001 support a company-wide, proactive approach to OH&S that encourages a shared culture of safety between all levels of an organisation.
 This standard requires that businesses are frequently monitoring their OH&S Management system to ensure continued improvement.

 One of the primary changes when switching from using the AS 4801 and OHSAS 18001 systems is the introduction of Annex SL, a high-level structure that provides a streamlined approach to OH&S management.

 ISO 45001 Australia also includes the following changes: